Animals Are Inefficient Converters of Food

 In this gross energy calculation that looks at all phytomass appropriation involved in food production, pasture land is the largest source of phytomass energy.
 This, combined with the inherent feed conversion inefficiencies of cattle, are one of the reasons why beef production is one of the least efficient forms of food production.

-While phytomass that is not in not edible to humans is often discounted in determining the crop costs and opportunity costs of using animals for food, much of the land cleared for pasture could also be used for crop production, so it should be thought of as forgone plant-based food production.
-There are also significant environmental impacts related to clearing wilderness areas for pasture land/
+While phytomass that is not edible to humans is often discounted in determining the crop costs and opportunity costs of using animals for food, much of the land cleared for pasture could also be used for crop production, so it should be thought of as forgone plant-based food production.
+There are also significant environmental impacts related to clearing wilderness areas for pasture land.

 But even if we were to adjust these calculations to remove the phytomass energy derived from non-edible material, such as grass on open pasture or the straw that is used as bedding in some animal operations, there would still be a dramatic difference in the quantity of food that can be yielded as edible calories for human consumption from livestock food and from plant-based protein alternatives.